perturbo-code/perturbopy/docs/source/postproc/tutorials/dynamics-run.rst

     cdyna_path = "si_cdyna.h5"
     tet_path = "si_tet.h5"
     yaml_path = "si_dynamics_run.yml"

     si_dyna_run = ppy.DynaRun.from_hdf5_yaml(cdyna_path, tet_path, yaml_path)

 Accessing the data
 ~~~~~~~~~~~~~~~~~~

-We can get information on the number of runs, (total number of performed simulations), the number of time steps and their increment for each run, and the electric field for each run.
+We can get a summary on the number of runs, (total number of performed simulations), the number of time steps and their increment for each run, and the electric field for each run.

 .. code-block :: python

-    si_dyna_run.num_runs

-    >> 1

     si_dyna_run.get_info()